AusDTO/gov-au-ui-kit/docs/how-dashboards-include-the-uikit.md

 });
 ```

-3. Duplicate ui-kit's import file in our local project, make sure you save it as a partial instead of an import file (prefixed filename with _)
+Next, duplicate ui-kit's import file in our local project, make sure you save it as a partial instead of an import file (prefixed filename with `_`)

-$ dto-dashboard/lib/assets/src
+`$ dto-dashboard/lib/assets/src`

 ```
 styles
 ├── main.scss